Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 1. Ensure that your partner logs your two pair programming sessions via the evaluation form: [http://make.sc/pair-programming-form](http://make.sc/pair-programming-form)
 1. You utilize at least 2/3 of the senior skills outlined in the [pair programming agenda](https://docs.google.com/document/d/19FI_MGJ2SEWioMMQSnbXi7ygipV3iUGBpSfypxShtkQ/edit?usp=sharing)

-### Quiz 2: PMs & Communications

-**Quiz will take place on Wed, August 14**

-There will be a quiz on PMs & Communication.
-Expect there to be a mixture of multiple choice and free response questions.

-Quiz link will be distributed on the day of.